Building 10x software teams

-Twice in my career I’ve had a boss mention “I’ve never seen such a productive team before.”
-Sometimes it’s harder to see from the inside, but looking back I think I’d agree.
-It isn’t something I can force to happen, and it isn’t from anything like pulling crazy overtime or just ‘working harder’.
+Twice in my career I’ve had a boss mention, in relation to the team I was leading at the time, “I’ve never seen such a productive team before.”
+Sometimes it’s harder to see from the inside, but with the benefit of hindsight, in these cases, something special happened.
+It certainly isn’t something I can force to happen, and it isn’t from anything like pulling crazy overtime or just ‘working harder’.
 It’s more like an emergent behavior of the correct team members, the working environment and the problem that needs solving.
 Having done it twice now to a degree that people actively remarked on it, I think I’m starting to see the patterns of what is needed.
 When it happens, it’s a magical state of flow that the whole development process enters, and anything I can do to help you experience the same is time well spent on both our parts.

 Some things are game changers.
 Other things are just removing the death-by-1000-cuts productivity killers.
-If you want all 10-x, though, it probably means that structures will need to change to make it happen.
+And it’s a bit like any optimization problem - once you get the big issues, the things that used to be small issues are now big issues.
+If you want all 10-x productivity, though, it probably means that structural changes will need to happen.
 This will be uncomfortable.
-It probably won’t be the way things are done already, which if you think about it, is kind of the point, right?
+It probably won’t be the way things are done already.
+Which, if you think about it, is kind of the point, right?

 A lot like plants, teams need to be nurtured.
 They need all the right ingredients - the soil pH, sunlight, water, nutrients… and too much of any can also kill them.
 So, what are the things that teams need, and what weedteamkillers should be avoided at all costs?
 Read on.